wprender/cloudbreak-docs/docs/azure.md

 To create a new AZURE credential follow these steps:

-  - Fill out the new credential `name`
+  - Fill out the new credential `Name`
     * Only alphanumeric and lowercase characters (min 5, max 100 characters) can be applied
   - Copy your AZURE Subscription ID to the `Subscription Id` field